-Whether you use a small utility trailer to help your college-bound son or daughter move back home from Salt Lake City during the summer, or you have a livestock trailer used to haul animals to the 4-H exhibits in Morgan County, you many want to consider protecting it and the items you tow with an insurance policy.
+Whether you use a small utility trailer to help your college-bound son or daughter move back home from Salt Lake City during the summer, or you have a livestock trailer used to haul animals to the 4-H exhibits in Morgan County, you may want to consider protecting it and the items you tow with an insurance policy.
 Before you search for trailer insurance quotes, however, there are a few factors to keep in mind.

 Although Utah does not require trailer insurance for most uses, protecting yourself against the costs of damages and injuries is important.
 Trailers have a number of risks that can require additional protection, including:

 If you use your trailer to transport goods as part of business operations, Utah may require you to carry minimum liability insurance.
 It's a good idea to check with your local Department of Motor Vehicles to find out if this applies to your trailer.
 This is called "commercial trailer insurance" and carries an added layer of protection.
 Utah does require safety inspections for certain trailers as well.
 Your DMV will be able to conduct this inspection for a $15 fee.
 Most trailers also need to be registered with the state, and more taxes and fees will apply to this registration.

 If you are required to register your trailer, chances are that Utah insurance companies have a policy that meets your needs.
 The most common types of insurable trailers include:

 While a small utility trailer used only periodically may be insurable under your car or truck's policy, it is recommended to insure larger, more versatile trailers under their own policy.
 The more valuable your trailer, the less likely your vehicle's insurance policy will be adequate enough to cover you in the case of severe damage.
 Trailer insurance options include some familiar choices, such as:

 Quotes for trailer insurance greatly vary, as there is a wide range of trailers on the roads.
 Most Utah insurance companies take several factors into consideration when they calculate your quote, including: